ply2022/NanoSeqWorkshop/setup.md

 {% comment %} Setup {% endcomment %}
 <h2 id="setup">Setup</h2>
 <p>
-  To participate in a this workshop, you will need access to UF Hipergator and the software described below.
+  To participate in this workshop, you will need access to UF Hipergator and the software described below.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the